Minh1234ngudot/-/README.md

 ### 🎨 Creating A Color Picker

 A Highly Advanced Draggable Color Picker Popup With Live Hex And RGB Inputs.
+Safe Clamping For All Values.

 ```lua
 MainTab:CreateColorPicker({